Clashing patterns - it's pretty scary, right? Well, we're about to hit you like a cliché fuelled train with 2 very important points:

 Already feeling pretty colourful and pattern heavy?
 Time to go back to basics with the trusty monochrome palette; a great way to tone down a pattern is to make it black and white to keep the understated style whilst still letting the existing patterns shine in all their glory.

-Take a trip on the wild side
+Take a trip to the wild side

 Let us hear your best roar because animal prints are back!
 They're a long withstanding classic in fashion and interiors, with a slight slip up when Kat Slater made leopard print iconic(ally bad).
 Want to know how to work animal prints?
 Treat them like they're a solid colour as they're now populating the ever-growing neutrals section.
 This top tip works for your cushions and your clothes - that's right, we do more than design rooms!